 ASPEN SNOWMASS THE POWER OF FOUR

 With direct ski-in ski-out access to Snowmass Mountain, The Residences Viceroy Snowmass puts an unparalleled selection of trails, parks and pipes for skiers and snowboarders at every level of expertise at your front door.
+As Snowmass Ski Resort celebrates its 50th anniversary, Ski Magazine's readers recently ranked it the fourth best resort in the West.
+Vast, uncrowded winder slopes are being augmented by a large and growing network of amazing summer trails and the Lost Forest experience at Elk Camp.
 And, with Aspen, Highlands, and Buttermilk nearby, you will experience the Power of Four where a single lift ticket opens the way to over 5,000 acres of terrain with more than 330 trails.

 With unparalleled access to cruisers, glades, steeps, terrain parks and halfpipes for every level of ability, Snowmass is the ultimate winter mountain.
 The largest of the four mountains in the area, and one of the top ranked ski resorts in North America, Snowmass offers 3,332 acres of terrain, a vertical rise of 4,406 feet, 94 trails and 21 chairlifts.
 Too massive to be explored in one day, the variety of terrain demands repeat visits or stays that last all winter long.
 Snowmass is perfectly designed for families, who can spend the day on The Big Burn skiing wide-open cruiser runs, as well as thrill seekers who can challenge themselves on Hanging Valley Wall.